Azure/Enterprise-Scale/docs/wiki/update-alz-custom-policies-to-latest.md

   ![alz-custom-initiative-def-name](media/alz-update-initiative-with-builtin-02.png)

-- Since there is no easy way to get the various scopes an initiative is assigned to, got Azure Resource Graph Explorer
+- Since there is no easy way to get the various scopes an initiative is assigned to, go to Azure Resource Graph Explorer
 - Ensure that scope for the query is Directory and then execute the following kusto query:

   ```kusto